MOCA: Self-supervised Representation Learning by Predicting Masked Online Codebook Assignments: Related Work

-\parag{Masked image modeling.} The success of transformers in NLP has also been enabled by effective self-supervised pre-training tasks such as mask autoencoding in BERT~\cite{devlin2018bert} or language-modeling in GPT~\cite{Radford2018ImprovingLU, Radford2019LanguageMA}.
-Translated in the vision paradigm as Masked Image Modeling (MIM), such tasks have rapidly gained popularity through their simplicity and their direct compatibility with ViTs processing images as sequences of patch tokens~\cite{bao2022beit,ContextAutoencoder2022,he2022masked,xie2022simmim,li2021mst,zhou2022ibot}.
-MIM approaches come with different reconstruction targets for the masked input tokens: RGB pixels~\cite{he2022masked,xie2022simmim}, hand-crafted HOG descriptors~\cite{wei2022masked} or token features computed by a teacher network~\cite{assran2022masked,baevski2022data2vec,bao2022beit,el2021large,li2021mst,dong2021peco, zhou2022ibot}.
-For the latter, most of the methods rely on a static vocabulary of tokens generated by a pre-trained generative model, e.g., VQ-VAE~\cite{ramesh2021zero}, where the MIM task consists in reconstructing the tokens corresponding to the masked patches~\cite{bao2022beit,dong2021peco,li2022mc,peng2022beit}.
-Recent methods resort to higher capacity teachers like CLIP~\cite{radford2021learning} leading to significant performance boosts~\cite{hou2022milan,peng2022beit,wei2022mvp, wei2022contrastive,xue2022stare}.
-This is a convenient strategy; however, it involves multiple training stages, including the visual tokenizer, whose training is often computationally expensive.
-Alternatively, the target tokens can be computed online in a \emph{self-distillation}-like manner~\cite{assran2022masked, baevski2022data2vec, kakogeorgiou2022attmask,zhou2022ibot}.
-However, since these ViT-based models essentially start from scratch, they may require many epochs to bootstrap the learning of token targets and of rich representations. \ours pursues this line of approaches in a computationally efficient manner, being at least three times faster than current methods.
+\paragraph{Masked image modeling.} The success of transformers in NLP has also been enabled by effective self-supervised pre-training tasks such as mask autoencoding in BERT~\citep{devlin2018bert} or language-modeling in GPT~\citep{Radford2018ImprovingLU, Radford2019LanguageMA}.
+Translated in the vision paradigm as Masked Image Modeling (MIM), such tasks have rapidly gained popularity through their simplicity and their direct compatibility with ViTs processing images as sequences of patch tokens~\citep{bao2022beit,ContextAutoencoder2022,he2022masked,xie2022simmim,li2021mst,zhou2022ibot, fang2022corrupted}.
+MIM approaches come with different reconstruction targets for the masked input tokens: RGB pixels~\citep{he2022masked,xie2022simmim}, hand-crafted HOG descriptors~\citep{wei2022masked} or token features computed by a teacher network~\citep{assran2022masked,baevski2022data2vec,bao2022beit,el2021large,li2021mst,dong2021peco, zhou2022ibot}.
+For the latter, most of the methods rely on a static vocabulary of tokens generated by a pre-trained generative model, e.g., VQ-VAE~\citep{ramesh2021zero}, where the MIM task consists in reconstructing the tokens corresponding to the masked patches~\citep{bao2022beit,dong2021peco,li2022mc,peng2022beit}.
+Recent methods resort to higher capacity teachers like CLIP~\citep{radford2021learning} leading to significant performance boosts~\citep{hou2022milan,peng2022beit,wei2022mvp, wei2022contrastive,xue2022stare}.
+Although convenient, this strategy involves multiple training stages, including the computationally expensive training of the visual tokenizer.
+Alternatively, the target tokens can be computed online in a \emph{self-distillation}-like manner~\citep{assran2022masked, baevski2022data2vec, kakogeorgiou2022attmask,zhou2022ibot}.
+However, since these ViT-based models essentially start from scratch, they may require many epochs to bootstrap the learning of token targets and of rich representations. \ours efficiently follows this approach, being at least three times faster than current methods.
 Our scheme trains the student to densely predict teacher token assignments of masked patches over an online generated codebook.
-Other works quantize tokens into static pre-computed codebooks~\cite{peng2022beit} or predict assignments of global image features over an online codebook~\cite{assran2022masked, caron2020unsupervised}, though potentially losing spatial information.
+Other works quantize tokens into static pre-computed codebooks~\citep{peng2022beit} or predict assignments of global image features over an online codebook~\citep{assran2022masked, caron2020unsupervised}, though potentially losing spatial information.